heonjang/LightControlSystem/October 9th - Light Intensity III.md

 | ----------- | ----------- |  ----------- |  ----------- |
 | [White](https://www.digikey.com/en/products/detail/ams-osram-usa-inc/GW-P9LR35-PM-M2M3-XX57-1-180-R18/9641611) | $1.00 | 200lm |  ----------- |
 | **Total**  | $1        |  ----------- |  ----------- |

+To accomodate the white LED, VDD will have to be above the forward voltage of 5.5V.
+When selecting the corresponding AC/DC converter, the power rating will have to be above the power consumed by the LEDs.
+To meet each objective, there must be:
+1. 9 white LEDs, 1.6W
+2. 41 white LEDs, 7.31W
+3. 54 white LEDs, 9.62W

 New current limiting resistors had to be selected as follows: